DED8IRD/UX-Research-Toolkit/server/README.md

 We're going to use [Create-React-App](https://github.com/facebook/create-react-app) (CRA) to, well, create a React app.

+In this section, we will create our client app and connect it to our Express API backend.

 ## Create React App
 Create-React-App lets you create React apps with no build configuration.
 You don’t need to install or configure tools like Webpack or Babel (CRA handles that for you with hidden configurations so that you can just get to writing code).
 CRA sets up a boilerplate React app, so you can start developing immediately.